ceciliacloud/Project-13-MEAN-stack-implementation/Readme.md

 ![connected](./images/connected.png)

 The server is now up and running on port 3300!
-The Book Register web application can now be accessed from the internet with a browser using the `Public IP addres`s or `Public DNS name`.
+The Book Register web application can now be accessed from the internet with a browser using the `Public IP address` or `Public DNS name`.

 ![register](./images/bookresource.png)